Waymore's Blues (Part II)

-Waymore's Blues (Part II) is an album by American country music artist Waylon Jennings, released on RCA Nashville in 1994.
+Waymore's Blues (Part II) is an album by American country music artist Waylon Jennings, released on RCA Nashville on September 13, 1994.

 Background

 It was recorded and released at a time in Jennings' career when he wasn't signed to any major label; Waymore's Blues (Part II) was a one-off return to RCA for the singer following short stints at MCA Records and Epic Records.
 It was produced by Don Was, who would lend his distinctive style of production to The Highwaymen's The Road Goes on Forever a year later.
 Jennings later stated, "We clicked from the start of the first take, which was the title cut," and instructed the musicians "to forget about everything they had ever heard me do."
 He later recalled: